Do You Really Need a Lawyer in Your Case Against State Farm

 The case began when an elderly driver went through a stop sign in Millcreek, PA.
 A young woman and her mother were biking on the cross street.
 The car struck the young woman and she was thrown into the air.
 She landed on her head and back.
 Her mother and passersby rushed to her side.
-She had a concussion and was groggy.
-They made her lie still while emergency crews were summoned.
+She had a concussion from the car accident and was groggy.
+She was made to lie still while emergency crews were summoned.

-The elderly driver who struck this young woman felt terrible about the accident.
-From the beginning, she'd made it clear that she felt responsible for the accident and for the injuries she caused.
-But the elderly driver was insured by State Farm Insurance Company and they did not share their insured's sense of responsibility.
+The elderly driver who struck this young woman felt terrible about the bicycle accident.
+From the beginning, the vehicle driver made it clear that she felt responsible for the accident and for the injuries she caused.
+But the elderly driver was insured by State Farm Insurance Company and they did not share their insured’s sense of responsibility.

-But the young woman didn't know whether she was being treated fairly.
+The young woman didn’t know whether she was being treated fairly.
 She had no experience in insurance or personal injury litigation.
-She only knew what she was being told by the State Farm adjustor, "This is all your case is worth.
-We're not offering any more."
+She only knew what she was being told by the State Farm adjustor: “This is all your case is worth.
+We’re not offering any more.”
 Fortunately, the young woman had a relative who was an Erie lawyer.
-Her relative didn't practice injury law and so he didn't know whether the offer was a fair one, but he knew who he could turn to for good advice.
-He referred the young woman to the Erie car accident lawyers at Purchase, George & Murphey, P.C..
+Her relative didn’t practice injury law and so he didn’t know whether the offer was a fair one, but he knew who he could turn to for good advice.
+He referred the young woman to the Erie car accident lawyers at Purchase, George & Murphey, P.C.

 The case progressed as so many do.
 State Farm denied that the elderly driver was responsible for the accident (even though she was plainly willing to admit responsibility).
-We went through written discovery where the insurance defense lawyers probed even more deeply into our client's medical history.
+We went through written discovery where the insurance defense lawyers probed even more deeply into our client’s medical history.
 The insurance defense lawyer put our young lady through a deposition and we deposed the elderly woman who struck our client with her car.
 The elderly woman wanted nothing to do with the case.
 She told us at her deposition that the memory of the accident was still a nightmare for her.
-State Farm, however, didn't seem to mind that they were putting their own insured through such a difficult process.
-State Farm paid a high priced doctor from Pittsburgh to come to Erie and examine our young woman.
-The doctor wrote a report admitting that she'd been injured.
+State Farm, however, didn’t seem to mind that they were putting their own insured through such a difficult process.
+State Farm paid a high-priced doctor from Pittsburgh to come to Erie and examine our injured client.
+The doctor wrote a report admitting that the woman was injured.
 Still, State Farm refused to budge.

 The lawyers in the case got a notice from the Judge.
 Would we like to have a meeting where the Court would help us to try to settle the case?
 The response from State Farm?
 “Nope, we’re not budging.”

 State Farm blinked.
 Out of the blue, they increased their offer.
 The offer was one that would have settled the case had it been made at the outset.
-But the costs of all that litigation (for example, doctor fees for reports and testimony and court reporter fees for depositions) had made it impossible for us to settle the case at that number.
+But the costs of all that litigation (for example, doctor fees for reports, as well as testimony and court reporter fees for depositions) had made it impossible for us to settle the case at that number.
 We rejected their offer.

 Ultimately, the case settled.
-Not long before the trial term, State Farm offered 4.5 times what they'd initially offered.
+Not long before the trial term, State Farm offered 4.5 times what they’d initially offered.
 The case settled for more than what it would have cost State Farm if they had just been fair from the beginning.
-It settled only after costing State Farm unknown thousands in defense lawyer costs and the costs of their high priced doctor.
+It settled only after costing State Farm unknown thousands in defense lawyer costs and the costs of their high-priced doctor.
 It settled only after putting the elderly woman who State Farm insured through litigation that would have been unnecessary had State Farm made their offer earlier.
-It settled only after costing the innocent injured woman unnecessary delay, grief and cost.
+It settled only after costing the innocent injured woman unnecessary delay, grief, and expenses.